Xenii1642/XiiSBar/README.md

 Its small form factor means that you can put it under a Xii-Boy Pocket stand !

-Check this Bitbuilt Thread for further informations: Not yet, will be here soon 😉
+Check this Bitbuilt Thread for further informations: [XiiSBar's Bitbuilt Thread](https://bitbuilt.net/forums/index.php?threads/the-xiisbar.6623/)

 <img src="images/XiiSBar.png" width="780" />